dcbaker/flatpaker/README.md

     of extracting icons from the exe or icns files.
 This is generally unnecessary, but some games have customized window_icons but not exe icons.

+  - `x_renpy_archived_window_gui_icon: string`.
+Extract a `gui/window_icon.png` file
+    from the named archive instead of extracting from the exe or icns files.
+    This is generally unnecessary, but see above.

 ##### RPGMaker